MicrosoftDocs/power-platform/power-platform/guidance/alm-accelerator/overview.md

 ## Who should use the ALM Accelerator for Power Platform?

 Makers and maker teams can use the ALM Accelerator for Power Platform to implement source control and deploy solutions.
 With the ALM Accelerator for Power Platform app, makers can perform source control, enable version history, and deploy their solutions in Power Platform.
-The combination of Azure pipelines and the maker and administrator focused apps are what makes up the ALM Accelerator for Power Platform.
+The combination of Azure pipelines and the maker and administrator focused apps are what makes up the ALM Accelerator.

 While an advanced knowledge of ALM isn't required to use the accelerator, it's important that makers understand how to use solutions in Power Platform.
 To use the ALM Accelerator, all of your components—including apps, flows, customizations, and other components—must be contained in a solution.
 To learn more about solutions, see [Manage solutions in Power Apps and Power Automate](/learn/modules/manage-solutions-power-automate/).

+### Target users
 The target users for the ALM Accelerator app include:

 - Power Platform makers who are unfamiliar with ALM concepts, but want to be able to save their work along with a history of changes, and share those changes with other users.